stormkit-io/www-stormkit-io/README.md

   <img src="./assets/images/stormkit-screenshot.png" alt="Stormkit" width="800" />
 </p>

 This repository contains code related to the landing page and documentation.
+If you'd like to contribute to the application frontend, check out our frontend repository on https://github.com/stormkit-io/app-stormkit-io.
 You're more than welcome to contribute.

 ## What is Stormkit?